GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 This stage is optional.
 If you wish to conduct  performance tests using the process and tools described in the [Examples section](/ai-infrastructure/saxml-on-gke/examples/README.md) section of this repository, you need to configure the Pubsub and BigQuery services required by the load generation and metrics tracking tooling.

-The Terraform configuration for the performance testing environment is in the `environment/load_generation` folder.
+The Terraform configuration for the performance testing environment is in the `environment/2-load_generation` folder.

 ##### Configure the Terraform providers and state

-Follow the process outlined in the previous section to configure the backend.tf and providers.tf files.
+Follow the process outlined in the previous section to configure the `backend.tf` and `providers.tf` files.

 ##### Configure varialbles